-Insure that the library is represented at CONNECT and Circulation Forum as a way to further inform staff members of system opportunities.
+Insure that the library is represented at CONNECT, the Circulation Forum and the Public Computer Specialist Forum as a way to further inform staff members of system opportunities.

 Talk to customers:

 Consider opportunities for "teachable moments" on "How to get the most from your library" to be anytime customer will ask or listen.